-Some cases are considered closed when a full and final payment is issued and a release is signed.
+Some cases are considered closed when full and final payment is made to you, and a release is signed.
 In these cases, neither you nor your insurance company can reopen the claim.

 The process of reopening a denied claim varies from state to state.
-It usually requires filing an application with the Workers’ Compensation Commission in your area.
-(Your state may have a different name for the Commission.)

-Contact them and request the appropriate form required to reopen your claim.
+It usually requires filing an application with the workers’ compensation board or commission in your area.
+Contact them and request the appropriate form and instructions to reopen your claim.

-For example, if your injury has worsened since you filed your original claim, send in a new medical evaluation diagnosing your condition and linking it to the work event which was the basis of your original claim.
+For example, if your injury has worsened since you filed your original claim, send in a new medical evaluation diagnosing your condition and connecting it to the work event which was the basis of your original claim.

-Reopening Your Claim after the Statute of Limitations Period Has Expired
+Reopening Your Claim after the Statute of Limitations

-Most state laws allow workers’ compensation appellate judges great discretion in setting the statute of limitations period.
+Most state laws grant workers’ comp appellate judges great discretion in setting the statute of limitations period.
 Generally, judges define the statutory periods in favor of the claimant, especially when it has technically expired.

-Insurance companies always oppose reopening old claims, especially when there’s a chance they will have to pay not only the claim, but also compensate you retroactively.
+Insurance companies always oppose reopening old claims, especially when there’s a chance they will have to pay not only the claim but also compensate you retroactively.

 How Much is Your Injury Claim Worth?